-Make sure the contact information we hold for you is correct: this will be used to send you important information until you have your University email account.
+Make sure the contact information we hold for you is correct: this will be used to send you important information including our 'Preparing for Oxford' emails until you have your University email account.

 You’ll receive pre-arrival information from your academic department.
 If you are studying for a matriculated course, your college will also send you information about your college membership, the college’s facilities and services, and arrival arrangements.

 There is plenty of support available for international students before you arrive and during your studies.
 We aim to make all our students feel as welcome as possible and to help them settle in quickly.

 If you need a visa to study at Oxford, you can find detailed guidance on the University's visa and immigration pages.

 The Oxford Student website offers lots of advice on getting ready to study at Oxford, including information about accommodation, finances, insurance and medical treatment, travelling to Oxford and adjusting to life in the UK.
 The Orientation for New Students podcast series has insights and advice from current students, and is particularly relevant for students from outside the UK.

 Oxford Online Pre-Sessional English course